mickfuzz/makecode-platformer-101/addLives.md

 ![lose a point](https://raw.githubusercontent.com/mickfuzz/makecode-platformer-101/master/images/addLives3.png)

-Or you may have moving enemies with a different code structure.
-You can change to replace the Game Over lose block with a **change lives by -1** block
+Another possibility is that you may have moving enemies with a different code structure.
+You can change to replace the Game Over lose block with a **change lives by -1** block.

 ![lose a point](https://raw.githubusercontent.com/mickfuzz/makecode-platformer-101/master/images/addLives2.png)

-Another posibility is that you

 ## Reflecting on what's happening